LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/README.md

 # How to Read This Repository

-This project is a stateful trading system designed for daily execution and research.
-It prioritizes explicit state, filesystem-backed persistence, and simple orchestration over abstract frameworks.

 If you are new here, check out the main `README.md` and **do not start by reading the code**.
 Start with the documents below.